Wednesday, February 22, 2012 Detailed Auto Topics

 A transmission cooler will NOT solve an internal transmission problem

-Vehicles used for towing may sometimes benefit from an additional transmission cooler.
+A vehicle that we use for towing may sometimes benefit from an additional transmission cooler.
 Towing increases the load on the transmission, and this produces more heat.
-For example, a transmission that runs within the normal range of 175 to 200 degrees Fahrenheit when not towing and rises slightly above when towing, may benefit from an auxiliary cooler.
+A good example is a transmission that stays within the normal range of 175 to 200 degrees Fahrenheit when not towing.
+An auxiliary cooler may help with temperature that rises slightly above this when towing.
+An auxiliary transmission cooler will NOT increase the capacity of an overloaded vehicle.

 An auxiliary transmission cooler is NOT a silver-bullet